ClimDesign/fixIDF/README.md

-If you want to use `fixcurves_alg()`, but use a different type of distribution than the three parameter GEV-distribution or don’t have MCMC samples, you have to compute the (1,2,…,99) posterior quantile return levels yourself.
+If you want to use `fixcurves_alg()`, but use a different type of distribution than the three parameter GEV-distribution or don’t have MCMC samples, you have to compute the (1,2,…,99) % posterior quantile return levels yourself.
 Then you need to prepare a list of matrices with the same format as the example list `quant_bay`, shown above.
+Here, it is important to name the list in `quant_bay` as `dur=...`.
+Further, should the row names of the matrices in `quant_bay$dur...` be `1%,...,99%` and the columnn names should be `T=...` according to your return periods.

 If you want to use `fixcurves_iso()` without having GEV-parameter MCMC samples available, you need to make a data frame similar to `median_bay`